 Opioid addiction in the United States has reached epidemic levels.
-From his practice, Smart Medicine SF, Dr. Vinh Ngo is helping patients from throughout San Francisco and the Bay Area to recover from heroin and opioid addiction.
+From his practice, Smart Medicine SF, Dr. Vinh Ngo is helping patients from throughout Oakland and the Bay Area to recover from heroin and opioid addiction.
 If you are addicted to opioids or heroin, call or book an appointment online with Dr. Ngo today.
 He offers a variety of treatments including Suboxone® and Buprenorphine to help you fight your addiction and get your life back.

 For many Americans, opioid addiction begins with legitimate, prescribed medication to treat chronic pain.
 However, with regular use over time, pain medications change the function of the nerve cells in the brain.
 Eventually, this leads to the body developing a tolerance and needing an increasing amount of the drug to maintain the same results or to avoid withdrawal symptoms.